Credit-Jeeves/PayumBundle/Resources/doc/install_as_git_submodules.md

 ### Step 2: Configure the Autoloader

-You have to add the `Payum\PayumBundle` namespace to your autoloader:
+You have to add the `Payum2\PayumBundle` namespace to your autoloader:

 ``` php
 <?php